 I can see a few uses for these, even just a QR code for phone number for someone to scan, instead of vCard.

-IK wonder aboout using QR codes in PDF’s with business contact.
+I wonder about using QR codes in PDF’s with business contact.
 If PDF printed out then hyperlinks wont work but QR code will.
+(See test in paragraph above)

 I’m still wondering if you can use it on room data sheets.
 You scan the QR code and it gives you a link to a copy of drawing for that room (pdf download) or takes you to web page (dynamic barcode) where there is data for that building /room with dynamic tables.

-As its an image you can bring it into Revit and put in schedule or in room or title block, but not an object that you could use in 3D Text.
+As its an image you can bring it into Revit and put in schedule or in room or title block, (See test in paragraph above) but not an object that you could use in 3D Text.
 I wonder if there is a way to create a 3d object/family/mass from 2d image to float in room?